vivrichards600/friendlytester.github.io/pages/java/intellij/debugging.md

 No matter how good you get at programming you will have to debug some code within the first few weeks of coding.
 Then probably every day you code after that.

 Debugging is where we add breakpoints into our program, and as our code is being executed it will stop at the breakpoint so we can do some investigation.
 An example of this would be Selenium WebDriver not clicking a link on your page.
 You'll run it a few times and it will continue to fail.
-You'll run it again closely watching it, but eventually you'll want to debug it.
+You'll run it again closely watching it, but eventually, you'll want to debug it.

 So from the Run window, we'll be able to see at which line the code is failing.
 We then need to go to that line in the class, and click next to the line number, to the left of the code.